fjdegroo/deshade/README.md

 application for Linux.

 # Building
-To build just run make
+To build just run make.
+Can also install through make file
 ```
 make
+sudo make install
 ```

 # Running